Cristian277/CST205-Final-Project/README.md

 # CST205 - Final Project

-# Web App that allows users to search and save movies into their account.
+# Web App using Flask that allows users to search and save movies into their account.

 # Contributors: